mina98/CV/readme.md

 ### Research and Development Intern

 #### RIKEN, Kobe, Japan (2025)
-- Engaged in an intensive R&D internship from January 10 to March 24, 2025.
+- Will be engage in R&D internship from January 10 to March 24, 2025.
 - Focused on data compression methodologies optimized for High-Performance Computing (HPC) environments.

 ---